Pretty good fractional revival on abelian Cayley graphs: PGFR on abelian Cayley graphs

-Chan et al.~\cite{PGFR Adjacency} provided necessary and sufficient conditions for the existence of PGFR on graphs. \begin{theorem} \emph{\cite{PGFR Adjacency}} Let $a$ and $b$ be two distinct vertices of a graph $\Gamma$.
-Then $\Gamma$ exhibits PGFR between $a$ and $b$ if and only if the following two conditions hold. \begin{enumerate} \item[(i)] Vertices $a$ and $b$ are strongly fractionally cospectral. \item[(ii)] For arbitrary integers $m_r~(r \in X_1 \cup X_2)$, the following two relations
+The following theorem follows from Theorem 2.4 of Chan et al.~\cite{PGFR Adjacency}. \begin{theorem} \emph{\cite{PGFR Adjacency}} Let $a$ be a non-identity vertex of the abelian Cayley graph $\mathrm{Cay}(G, S)$.
+Then $\mathrm{Cay}(G, S)$ exhibits PGFR between $\textbf{0}$ and $a$ if and only if the following two conditions hold. \begin{enumerate} \item[(i)] Vertices $\textbf{0}$ and $a$ are strongly cospectral. \item[(ii)] For arbitrary integers $m_r~(r \in X_1 \cup X_2)$, the following two relations

 implies that

 \end{enumerate} \end{theorem}